-The U.S. Small Business Administration issued a “green light” or “go forth” letter inviting Hercules Capital to finalize its application process to obtain a license to form and operate a third small business investment company (SBIC) subsidiary, following the company’s recent presentation to the SBA committee.
+The U.S. Small Business Administration issued a “green light” letter inviting Hercules Capital to submit an application to obtain a license to form and operate a fourth small business investment company (SBIC) subsidiary, following the company’s recent presentation to the SBA committee.

 Senseonics Holdings, a medical technology company focused on the development and manufacturing of long-term, implantable continuous glucose monitoring systems for people with diabetes, entered into a $50 million loan facility with Hercules Capital.

 X4 Pharmaceuticals, a provider and developer of novel small-molecule therapeutics to benefit people with rare diseases of the immune system, closed a $115 million loan facility with Hercules Capital.
 The company also announced that it drew down $22.5 million upon the transaction’s closing.